dmiller/clojure-clr-next/_posts/2025-03-01-are-you-my-type.md

 In a previous post -- [The function of naming; the naming of functions]({{site.baseurl}}{% post_url 2025-02-28-function-naming %}) -- I floated the idea of generating assemblies with abandon.
 The benefits were outlined in that article, primarily a simplification in handling internal naming of functions.
 What are the costs?

 Assemblies themselves are fairly small.
 I ran some tests.
 In .NET 9, it appears that memory usage per assembly allocation is roughly 850 bytes.
 I also generated some simple types in those assemblies.
 They average around 3.5K bytes each.
 In a proliferation model, the extra memory overhead is not all that substantial.
-Even with large files and a _long_ time spent typing at the REPL, well, what's a few megabytes among friends?
+Even with large files and a _long_ time spent typing at the REPL, well, what are a few megabytes among friends?

 ## Type lookup